Social calls of the Soprano pipistrelle (Pipistrellus pygmaeus)

 A year later at the same location as the previous recording, an advertising male was recorded again.
 This time a few 4-component variants of the social call were pesent as well along side their ususal 3-component variants.
 A social call that was partially joined-up was also recorded.

-Type D social calls recorded near a lake, including 2-, 3- and 4-component versions and some with components joined to form a trill-like sound.
-These social calls of the soprano pipistrelle can be differentiated from the common pipistrelle by their higher end frequency, which is around 20 kHz.
+Echolocation calls of the Daubenton's bat and common pipistrelle are also present in the following recordings.
+These type C (first two snippits) and type D (last four snippits) social calls were recorded near a lake where the bats of a known maternity colony were foraging.
+The type D social calls of the soprano pipistrelle can be differentiated from the common pipistrelle by their higher end frequency, which is around 20 kHz.

 All recordings are licensed under the following Creative Commons Attribution-NonCommercial-NoDerivs 4.0 license and in courtesy of Sarah Mahie.